laptou/mta-cf-api/notes.md

 - i tried reverting to a JS implementation that uses transactions. it's unusably slow. so at least i didn't write all this rust for no reason.
+- woah. it's way slower if i use transactionSync instead of transaction. i wonder why. i assumed that the difference was related to whether or not you needed to execute async code in the callback, so i switched it to transactionSync. i also used transactionSync in the slow js implementation.